luarvic/CompanyVault/README.md

 ## CompanyVault Specification

-CompanyVault is a web API microservice for storing and managing employee data.

-It allows you to:
+CompanyVault is a web API service written with [ASP.NET Core](https://dotnet.microsoft.com/en-us/apps/aspnet/apis) and [Entity Framework](https://learn.microsoft.com/en-us/ef/) that allows you to:

 - Upload employee data in CSV format (a [sample](./data/testing-data.csv)).
 - Retrieve employee and company data with the endpoints defined in the [specification](./docs/requirements.pdf).